irvirty/irvirty.pages.dev/README.md

 ## Features:
 • 50+ Themes (light, dark, and medium) + theme mode: auto, auto-random.
 • Speed ​​dial panel.
 • JavaScript Games: Typing Speed (WPM), Snake, Memory Symbol, Tic Tac Toe.
-• Todo List, start page with timer, timer (stopwatch).
+• Todo List, Start page with timer in the tab title, Timer (stopwatch).
-• Themes for Firefox browser, Geany IDE.
+• Themes for Firefox browser and Geany IDE.
-• Extensions: New tab redirect (any website in new tab), Auto theme switcher (Firefox only, changes the theme to dark or light depending on the theme mode of the browser or OS.).
+• Extensions: New tab redirect (any website in a new tab), Auto theme switcher (Firefox only, changes the theme to dark or light depending on the theme mode of the browser or OS.).
 • WP: Experimental theme for WordPress (light flat theme for blog or page).
-• Website Templates.
+• Website templates.
-• And other: images, icons, CSS Art, AGI countdown timer ...
+• And other: Images, icons, CSS Art, AGI countdown timer ...

 ---